apache/hudi/website/versioned_docs/version-0.13.0/precommit_validator.md

 ## SQL Query Single Result
 [org.apache.hudi.client.validator.SqlQuerySingleResultPreCommitValidator](https://github.com/apache/hudi/blob/bf5a52e51bbeaa089995335a0a4c55884792e505/hudi-client/hudi-spark-client/src/main/java/org/apache/hudi/client/validator/SqlQuerySingleResultPreCommitValidator.java)

 The SQL Query Single Result validator can be used to validate that a query on the table results in a specific value.
-This validator allows you to run a SQL command and abort the commit if it does not match the expected output.
+This validator allows you to run a SQL query and abort the commit if it does not match the expected output.

 Multiple queries can be separated by `;` delimiter.
 Include the expected result as part of the query separated by `#`.